Troy Krotz - Principal

 Steven Watkins has worked with youth for over 15 years as an educator.
 He has taught a myriad of middle school subjects including science, history, journalism, and English.
-He is excited to be an Eagle and participate in the rich traditions embedded in Wellington Middle School.
-Some of his most proud moments in education have included traveling with kids to Costa Rica, leading student teachers as a seminar instructor for CSU, and experiencing those one-of-a-kind moments where kids feel connected, engaged, and make huge leaps.
+He is excited to be an Eagle and participate in the rich traditions embedded in Wellington Middle-High School.
+Some of his most proud moments in education have included traveling with kids to Costa Rica, teaching preservice teacher at CSU, and experiencing those one-of-a-kind moments where kids feel connected, engaged, and make huge leaps.
 In his free time, Steven enjoys fishing, hiking, camping, cooking, and spending time with his family.
 Steven is excited, humbled, and honored to serve the Wellington community.

 Hilarie Bartling - Assistant Principal & Athletic Director

 Hilarie Bartling has a degree in Elementary Education and English as a Second language K-12 from the University of Nebraska at Kearney and a master’s degree in Educational Leadership from CSU.
-During her career, she has been teaching for 19 years at the elementary, middle & high school levels but middle school has been her home for most of her career.
-She has taught 5th grade, 9th/10th grade English, English language development and a variety of newcomer classes.
-Hilarie has also worked as an ELD and a Literacy Coach, was a teaching & learning mentor and am a trainer for EL Achieve’s Constructing Meaning, and over the years has coached soccer and softball.
-In addition to the 13 years at Boltz Middle School she has taught in Lincoln, NE, Denver, Johnstown and at Lincoln Jr. High as well.
+Prior to becoming an administrator Hilarie was a teacher and coach for 19 years at the elementary, middle & high school levels.
+She taught 5th grade, 9th/10th grade English, English language development and a variety of newcomer classes.
+Hilarie has also worked as an ELD and a Literacy Coach, was a teaching & learning mentor, was a trainer for EL Achieve’s Constructing Meaning, and over the years has coached soccer and softball.
+In addition to 13 years at Boltz Middle School she taught in Lincoln, NE, Denver, Roosevelt High School, and at Lincoln Jr. High as well.
 Creating connections between people and building lasting relationships are very important to Hilarie.
-Social emotional learning is something that she has always felt strongly about and utilized in her classroom and she is excited to support WMS’s work in putting trauma informed practices in place.
+Social emotional learning is something that she has always felt strongly about and utilized in her classroom and she is excited to support WMHS’s work in putting trauma informed practices in place.